tarunkolla/FISH-Language/README.md

 	 <ul> <li>Identifier and assignment statement are places where we can loose our control over program.
 Whenever we are assigning a identifier
 	   to another indentifier i.e a=b (b must hold a value prior to this assignment statement).
 Since Fish is a Strongly typed language it </li> <br>
 	  &emsp; checks scope of 'b' in the environment before assignment. <br>
-	  &emsp; Consider the program in our test cases "strongTyping.fish",
+	  &emsp; Consider the program <a href="https://github.com/tarunkolla/SER502-Spring2018-Team16/blob/master/data/Test-Cases/Test-Programs/strongTyping.fish">StrongTyping.fish</a>, <br>
  o/p of that program is :

 	variable not declared : d
 	variable not declared : b